grow/grow.dev/content/docs/get-started/index.md

   nav: Docs
   side: Welcome
 ---
-# A declarative, file-based static website generator
+# A declarative, file-based static website generator test

 Grow is a static site generator optimized for building highly-interactive, localized microsites.
 With a focus on workflow and building projects that are